 Why is “Sweet Caroline” the Boston Red Sox Theme Song?

 If you're not a Red Sox fan, you probably have no clue why "Sweet Caroline" has special meaning to the people of Boston.
-I didn't, so I decided to search for the answer and this is what I found:
+I know that I didn't, so decided to search for the answer.

-In reality, the song became the unofficial theme song of the Boston Red Sox because someone liked the song, played it and it stuck.
+In reality, "Sweet Caroline" became the unofficial song of the Boston Red Sox because a woman named Amy Toby liked the song, played it during a game, and it stuck.

-When the song was played the first couple of times at Fenway, it was only played at random games in the middle of the 7th and 9th innings and only if the Red Sox were ahead.
-Amy thought of the song as somewhat of a good luck charm and it stuck.
-In 2002, “Sweet Caroline” became an official Fenway tradition and to this day is played before the bottom of the 8th inning at each home game.
+The Boston Globe says that when the song was first played at the park, it was only played during random games, between the middle;e of the 7th and 9th innings and it was only played if the Red Sox were ahead in the game.
+Toby saw the song as a good luck charm and, in 2002, “Sweet Caroline” became an official Fenway tradition.
+To this day, the song is played before the bottom of the 8th inning at each home game.

-If you haven't seen the video of Neil Diamond performing "Sweet Caroline" at Fenway this past weekend, this is a must see:
+If you haven't seen the video of Neil Diamond performing "Sweet Caroline" at Fenway, this is a must see.